NA411/backuptool/README.md

 backuptool restore --snapshot-number <snapshot-number> --output-directory <output-directory>
 ```

 Target directory must exist and will overwrite existing files.
+Restore has an optional command, `--create-directory`, to create the directory for restoration.

 ### Prune a Snapshot